-For the 2017-2018 program year, the City's investments in Fair Housing Services, Public Services, and Homelessness Prevention Services projects are based on a citywide geography because individuals in need of these services may live anywhere within the jurisdiction-particularly services for seniors with needed assistance and youths that are homeless or at-risk to become homeless.
+For the 2019-2020 program year, the City's investments in Fair Housing Services, Public Services, and Homelessness Prevention Services are based on a citywide geography because individuals in need of these services may live anywhere within the jurisdiction-particularly services for seniors with needed assistance and people that are homeless or at-risk of becoming homeless.

-Based on the Strategic Plan, the City is allocating 100 percent of its non-administrative CDBG funds for program year 2017-2018 to projects and activities that benefit low- and moderate-income people.
+Based on the Strategic Plan, the City is allocating 100 percent of its non-administrative CDBG funds for program year 2019-2020 to projects and activities that benefit low- and moderate-income people.